mixpanel/docs/pages/docs/data-structure/lookup-tables.md

 ![image](/lexicon-lookup-table.png "Lexicon Lookup Tables")

-Here's an example of what a CSV file should look like:
+Here's an example of what a CSV file should look like
+- The first row is the header and will serve as names for the lookup table properties.
+- The fist column's value will be use to join to the property you map to.
+The first columnn's header is unimportant and can be any text.

 ```
 song_id,artist,genre,is_platinum,name,release_date